-A student, faculty, or staff member who wishes to file a campus complaint against a member of the Caltech community should do so as soon as possible after the assault, although complaints may be filed at any time.
-Complaints should be brought to the attention of one of the following individuals: provost, deans, director of employee relations, employee relations specialists, student affairs directors, division chairs, and division administrators, who will ensure that the complaint reaches the appropriate investigating office.
-If the respondent is a student, the complaint will be forwarded to the dean of students or associate dean of students, or the dean of graduate studies or associate dean of graduate studies; if staff, to the director of employee relations; and if faculty, to the provost.
-Within a reasonable length of time, the respondent will be notified of the nature of the complaint and an investigation will begin.
-If administrative changes are needed to protect the rights of either party during the investigation, the appropriate administrators shall see that they are made.
+A student, faculty or staff member, or postdoctoral scholar who wishes to file a campus complaint against a member of the Caltech community should do so as soon as possible after the assault, although complaints may be filed at any time.
+Complaints should be brought to the attention of one of the following individuals: provost and vice provosts, dean(s), EOD director, employee relations consultant(s), student affairs director(s), division chair(s), and division administrator(s) who will ensure that the complaint reaches the appropriate investigating office.
+If the respondent is a student, the complaint will be forwarded to the dean of students or dean of graduate studies; if a staff member or a postdoctoral scholar, to the EOD director; and if a faculty member, to the provost.